FuriousWarrior/NginxFastStart/README.md

 ## Update the script

 The update feature downloads the script from this repository, and overwrites the current `nginx-autoinstall.sh` file in the working directory.
-This allows you to get the latest features, bug fixes, and module versions automatically.
+This allows you to get the latest features, bugfixes, and module versions automatically.

 ## Headless use